-Low overhead is only the beginning to how the internet and social media is affecting the Carpet Industry.
-Retailers and Manufacturers are now equipped with, among other things, a website and active Facebook page.
+Low overhead is only the beginning of how the internet and social media are affecting the Carpet Industry.
+Retailers and Manufacturers are now equipped with, among other things, a website and an active Facebook page.
 Add a whole lot of tweeting and blogging and the Carpet Industry is fully immersed in the latest social media.
-By aggressively leveraging these evolving communication platforms, companies are offering their customers a sneak peak of the latest products to be unveiled and the most current news and information, all of which is offered free of charge.
+By aggressively leveraging these evolving communication platforms, companies are offering their customers a sneak peek of the latest products to be unveiled and the most current news and information, all of which are offered free of charge.
 A retailer in Alabama brought Zoo animals to the store for an open house to promote a new carpet line.
-Advertisement for the event included creating an event on Facebook, announcing on Twitter and uploading pictures on the day of the event, and blogging on the stores website.
-At Coverings 2011 in March at the Sands Expo and Convention Center in Las Vegas Twitter and blogging was the buzz amongst the attendees.
+Advertisement for the event included creating an event on Facebook, announcing on Twitter and uploading pictures on the day of the event, and blogging on the store’s website.
+At Coverings 2011 in March at the Sands Expo and Convention Center in Las Vegas, Twitter and blogging were the buzz among the attendees.
 Via real-time tweets, attendees swapped tips on what to see, which exhibitors had exceptional products not to be missed, and shared thoughts and information, all within the constraints of 140 characters or less.
 Many were also bloggers, who actively reported on their experiences and finds at the show.
-Not to mention that Coverings offered its own real-time portal into the show for its virtual fans with more than 50 TwitPics images on the Twitter website documenting products and booths.
+Not to mention that Coverings offered its own real-time portal into the show for its virtual fans with more than 50 TwitPics images on Twitter documenting products and booths.
 This is a whole new market that the Industry is eager to develop, because now Consumers around the world have access to their products.
 Companies are learning day by day the different ways to engage in these new media outlets and make them useful for the Consumer.
-The world is definitely changing and to be successful in today’s business climate and the Carpet Industry is putting Social Media marketing at the forefront.
+The world is definitely changing and to be successful in today’s business climate, the Carpet Industry is putting Social Media marketing at the forefront.